danielnoam/portfolio/content/games/chicken-invaders-remake/content.md

 ## Other Contributions

 ### Team Collaboration & Asset Integration
-- Collaborated closely with 3D modelers to implement character models, spaceships, and environment assets
+- Collaborated closely with 3D modelers to implement models, and environment assets
 - Worked with the technical artist to integrate shaders, particle effects, and visual polish
 - Established clear communication protocols for asset delivery and implementation feedback
 - Used Git for version control across the entire team, managing code and asset conflicts
--

 ### Narrative Design & Cinematics
 - Story & Dialogue Writing - Crafted game narrative and character dialogue
 - Cinematic Creation - Developed intro sequence, credits, and cutscenes